bradyhouse/house/fiddles/aws/ec2/ec2-bash-scripting-lab.md

 4. What is the command to insure that apache is automatically started?
 5. What is the root path of the apache web server--i.e. where do static html files live?
 6. When creating an EC2 instance, where are staging bash script commands entered?
+7. When creating an EC2 instance, how is S3 access granted to the instance?

 ### Answers